Fumiya Takahashi

 Fumiya Takahashi (高橋 文哉, Takahashi Fumiya) is a Japanese actor and model.
-He is best known for his lead roles in Kamen Rider Zero-One and Fermat's Cuisine.
+He is best known for his lead roles in Kamen Rider Zero-One.

 Early life

 Takahashi was born on March 12, 2001, in Saitama Prefecture, Japan.
 He rose to prominence in 2017 after winning the grand prize in the Male High Schooler Mr. Contest, which led to his entry into the entertainment industry.

 Career

 2017–2018: Early beginnings

 Takahashi first entered the public eye in 2017, when he won the Male High Schooler Mr. Contest in December, which propelled him into the entertainment industry.
-This victory led to his entry into the entertainment industry, where he began to appear in television shows and other media.
+He subsequently began to appear in television shows and other media.
 His public debut came in 2018 with his first television appearance on Nippon TV’s Tokuson: Life Hacks!, which aired in April of that year.
 Takahashi's appearance on the show marked his first television exposure, where he began to gain attention from viewers.

 That same year, Takahashi made his stage acting debut in the stage play Taishō Roman Tantei Dan: Muttsu no Maria Zo in April 2018.
 This marked his entry into acting, moving beyond his appearances in variety shows.
 Takahashi also participated in Ameba TV's reality show Who Is the Wolf? in Q3, where he became one of the most talked-about contestants.
 His appearance increased his visibility, with audiences dubbing him "the top handsome high schooler in Japan" due to his good looks and personality.